Xilinx/Vitis_Libraries/blas/docs/src/user_guide/L1/namespace_xf_linear_algebra_blas_DM.rst

 	*
 		- t_DataType

-		- the data type of the matrix entries
+		- The data type of the matrix entries.

 	*
 		- t_ParEntries

-		- number of parallel processed entries in the matrix
+		- Number of parallel processed entries in the matrix.

 	*
 		- p_n

-		- number of rows/cols in a symmetric matrix
+		- Number of rows/cols in a symmetric matrix.

 	*
 		- p_a

-		- point to a p_n x p_n symmetric matrix
+		- Point to a p_n x p_n symmetric matrix.

 	*
 		- p_out

-		- output stream
+		- Output stream.

 symLo2Stream
 #############